lukaszdk/ps2doom/README.md

 A working in progress DOOM PlayStation 2 port

-Requires PS2SDK, gsKit, SDL isjpcm for PS2 to compile.
+Requires PS2SDK, gsKit, SDL, isjpcm for PS2 to compile.

 Buildable with: make all